Comparison of Nazism and Stalinism: Origins of totalitarianism

-Hannah Arendt was one of the first scholars to publish a comparative study of Adolf Hitler's Nazi Germany and Joseph Stalin's Soviet Union.
+Hannah Arendt was one of the first scholars to publish a comparative study of Adolf Hitler and Joseph Stalin.
 In her 1951 work The Origins of Totalitarianism, Arendt puts forward the idea of totalitarianism as a distinct type of political movement and form of government, which "differs essentially from other forms of political oppression known to us, such as despotism, tyranny, and dictatorship."
 Arendt distinguishes between a totalitarian movement, such as a political party with totalitarian aims, and a totalitarian government.
 Not all totalitarian movements succeed in creating totalitarian governments once they gain power.
 In Arendt's view, although many totalitarian movements existed in Europe in the 1920s and 1930s, only the governments of Stalin and Hitler succeeded in fully implementing their totalitarian aims.

 Arendt traced the origin of totalitarian movements to the 19th century, focusing especially on antisemitism and New Imperialism.
-She emphasized the connection between the rise of European nation-states and the growth of antisemitism, which was because the Jews represented an "inter-European, non-national element in a world of growing or existing nations."
+She emphasised the connection between the rise of European nation states and the growth of antisemitism, which was because the Jews represented an "inter-European, non-national element in a world of growing or existing nations."
 Conspiracy theories abounded, and the Jews were accused of being part of various international schemes to ruin European nations.
 Small antisemitic political parties formed in response to this perceived Jewish threat.
-According to Arendt, these were the first political organizations in Europe that claimed to represent the interests of the whole nation instead of the interests of a class or other social group.
+According to Arendt, these were the first political organisations in Europe that claimed to represent the interests of the whole nation instead of the interests of a class or other social group.

-European imperialism of the 19th century, better known as New Imperialism, also paved the way for totalitarianism by legitimizing the concept of endless expansion.
+European imperialism of the 19th century, better known as New Imperialism, also paved the way for totalitarianism by legitimising the concept of endless expansion.
 After Europeans had engaged in imperialist expansion on other continents, political movements developed which aimed to copy the methods of imperialism on the European continent itself.
 Arendt refers specifically to the pan-movements of pan-Germanism and pan-Slavism, which promised continental empires to nations with little hope of overseas expansion.
 According to Arendt, "Nazism and Bolshevism owe more to Pan-Germanism and Pan-Slavism (respectively) than to any other ideology or political movement."